Tuesday, March 3, 2015

 Standing inside one of the many trees in Muri Woods

-We also saw a huge redwood stump that dated back to 1100 AD.
+We also saw a giant redwood stump that dated back to 1100 AD.

 We stopped at the restroom to change Meadow and use the restrooms.

-We met two strangers outside the restroom and they wanted one of us to take a picture of them using their camera.
+We met two strangers outside the restaurant, and they asked one of us to take a picture of them with their camera.

-Then one of them took a group picture of us, we were standing next to a statue of a wooden carved brown bear.
+Then one of them took a group picture of us, we were standing next to a wooden carved brown bear.

-I said to Lora that I would be afraid to eat a picnic lunch in Muri Woods because the bears might smell my food.
+I told Lora I would be afraid to eat a picnic lunch in Muri Woods because the bears might smell my food.

-We saw a Euro/Asia Indian family eating a picnic lunch in the Forrest.
+We saw an Indian family from Europe eating a picnic lunch in the forest.

-We headed back to the car and wiped the debris off Meadow’s wheelchair, and the debris off our shoes before we got into the car.
+We headed back to the car and wiped the debris off Meadow's wheelchair and our shoes before getting in.

 We cross the Golden Gate Bridge into San Francisco and turn left toward Fisherman's Wharf.

-We took the elevator up to Bubba Gumps Shrimp Company Restaurant and Market where we were seated at a table overlooking the San Francisco Bay.
+We took the elevator up to Bubba Gump Shrimp Company Restaurant and Market, where we were seated at a table overlooking the San Francisco Bay.

-We start our meal with an appetizer of spinach dip with chips.
+We start our meal with a spinach dip appetizer and chips.

 Lora and I split a plate of salmon cooked in rice, served with asparagus, carrots, and snow peas.